csu-cs/csci-235/docs/style-guide.md

 ### Non-standard libraries / includes

-Avoid the user of operating system specific libraries.
+Avoid the use of operating system-specific libraries.
 We want code that compiles on all operating systems.

 Example of Bad Code:
 ```cpp
 #include <windows.h>  // [!code error]
 ```

-Use of following standard libraries is encourage:
+Use of the following standard libraries are encourage:

 *   [cassert](https://en.cppreference.com/w/cpp/header/cassert)
 *   [cctype](https://en.cppreference.com/w/cpp/header/cctype)